 Fair bit of warning: This process takes at least two days, so prep ahead!

 For this step, you want to get rid of the larger bits of sediment.
 Soak, spray, or hose off the molcajete.
 Never, ever use soap to clean your molcajete.
 EVER.
 The porous material will soak it all in, then transferring it to your food.
 All you need is a good bit of water.
 If you’re soaking the molcajete, let it sit in warm water for at least two hours.
 If you’re spraying it, spray continuously (a garden hose works great) for 5 minutes, getting every nook and cranny.
 Then, let it air dry for at least 12 hours until thoroughly dry.

 2. grind white rice to a fine powder

-Once the bowl is completely dry, add 2 tbs of dry white rice.
+Once the bowl is completely dry from step 1, add 2 tbs of dry white rice to the molcajete.

 Grab the pestle and start grinding.
 You’ll want to grind in a twisting circular motion until the rice is a fine powder.
 You’ll notice that as you continue grinding, the powder will turn a slight grey color.
-This is the rock sediment polishing off the surface and crevices.
+This is the rock sediment being polished off the surface and crevices.